Need to catch up on some shut-eye? These 10 clean sleeping rules can definitely help!

 The ‘master’ circadian clock works with the the pineal gland, responsible for the release of melatonin.
 This hormone is a delicate little creature, easily scared away by too much light, wifi, and above all, irregular sleeping routines.
 The solution?
 Try to go to sleep and wake up at the same time every day; don’t nap and don’t sleep in.
 Try to get melatonin going by winding down gently each night – try listening to soft, gentle music, taking a hot bath or reading a book before bed.
 You’ll sleep deeper and better for it!

 10. Still knackered?
-Get help
+Get some help

 No matter how many hours of sleep you think you’re clocking, no matter what your bedtime routine looks like and no matter how great your mattress is, if you’re not feeling refreshed and rested throughout the day, you should probably consult your doctor.
 Sleep disruption can be caused by some emotional or physical issues you may need help dealing with.
+And since sound sleeping protects our mental and physical wellbeing, it’s well worth turning to a pro to ensure your slumber is super!

 Did you enjoy this post?
 Want to show your gratitude?
 Please support us on Patreon!